chaos-polymtl/lethe/doc/source/parameters/rpt/fem_reconstruction.rst

     Options: Any ``.dof`` file
 - ``nodal counts file``: List of files containing the nodal counts from each detector.
     Options: Any ``.counts`` file
+- ``search extrapolation limit``: Tolerance when extrapolating from a cell in the reference space to find a particle's position.
+The default value is set to :math:`0.005`.
+However, for a subdivided cylinder geometry from deal.II, the default tolerance is set to :math:`1.15̀` times the ``cell_height``.
+    Options: Any positive double
 - ``search type``: Type of search algorithm used to find particle positions.
 The ``local`` option refers to a search algorithm where the next particle position is searched in a scope around the previously found position's cell.
 The size of that scope is defined by the ``search cell proximity level`` parameter.
 And the ``global`` option refers to the algorithm  in which we go through every cell of the grid to find every particle position.
     Options: ``local`` or ``global``
 - ``search cell proximity level``: Level of proximity of the search scope to find the next particle position.
 A ``search cell proximity level = 1`` includes in the search scope the previously found position's cell and all its adjacent cells.
 Specify only if ``local`` was the selected option for the ``search type``.